-Rhoney’s work can be found in the collections of the Metropolitan Museum of Art, New York, NY; the George Eastman Museum, Rochester, NY; the American Scandinavian Foundation, New York, NY; the Albright-Knox Museum, Buffalo, NY; the Burchfield Penney Art Center, SUNY Buffalo State, Buffalo, NY; the Harry Ransom Center at the University of Texas Austin; the Paul Sack Photographic Trust, San Francisco, CA; and the Bibliothèque Nationale, Paris, France, among other public and private institutions.
+Rhoney’s work can be found in the collections of the Metropolitan Museum of Art, New York, NY; the George Eastman Museum, Rochester, NY; the American Scandinavian Foundation, New York, NY; the Albright-Knox Museum, Buffalo, NY; the Burchfield Penney Art Center, SUNY Buffalo State, Buffalo, NY; the Harry Ransom Center at the University of Texas Austin; the Collection of Nion McEvoy; the Paul Sack Photographic Trust, San Francisco, CA; and the Bibliothèque Nationale, Paris, France, among other public and private institutions.

 Rhoney lives and works in San Francisco.